MekhzZ/Animal_Hand_Sign_Model_Training/README.md

 ## Dataset

 - "video_files" ------> ".mp4" -------> "open-cv && Mediapipe" -------> hand_landmarks
-- Since, it is for experiment.
-I have a smaller number of dataset.
+- Since it is for experiment, I have a smaller number of dataset that has sample videos taken in bright light.

 ## How I Trained the Model